yoselassie99/Analyzing-Social-Mobility-in-Baltimore-and-DC-Using-Boxplots/README.md

 Two cities heading in completely different directions are Washington, D.C and Baltimore.
 D.C is experiencing great economic growth, with most metrics suggesting DC is growing at a faster rate than the [United States](https://www.bestplaces.net/economy/city/district_of_columbia/washington).
 Baltimore, however, is experiencing low growth compared to other American cities.
 A lack of opportunities, coupled with failing school systems and lack of infrastructure, has made Baltimore one of the few cities to experience a declining population [size](https://apnews.com/article/8891612dc28745b6a5ae538f91812783).

+Using Python, we will analyze different metrics from Baltimore and DC to determine an individual's ability to achieve social mobility.
+These metrics include median household income, percentage of adults who stayed in same tract, and median income among adults who stayed in same tract.

 ## Business Question
 What can Baltimore and Washington, DC open data sources tell us about social mobility?